SlavaUtesinov/AzureTableStorageAPI/README.md

 [back to top](#table-of-contents)
 ## 3. Conventions

-There is the only one convention - when you perform any operation, default name of current Azure Storage Table will be concatenation of type(class) name and *"Table"* word, for example, if we have class with name `Person` as shown at [usage example](#2-usage-example) Azure table's name will be *"PersonTable"*.
-If you want to specify table name by your own, it is very easy to do: before operation execution, set your custom table name to `TableName` property, but don't forget, that this table's name will be actual for all remaining time and for all operations, to return back to convention just set `null` value to this property.
+There is the only one convention - when you perform any operation, default name of current Azure Storage Table will be concatenation of type(class) name and *"Table"* word; for example, if we have class with name `Person` as shown at [usage example](#2-usage-example) Azure table's name will be *"PersonTable"*.
+If you want to specify table name by your own, it is very easy to do: just wrap your code into using statement:

+    using (service.SetTableName("MyCustomTableName"))
+    {
+         //your code...
+    }

+> **Note:**
+> All code inside `using` block will use *"MyCustomTableName"*, as table name, for all operations(except [DeleteTable](#delete-table) method).
+After this block convention will be actual again.

 [back to top](#table-of-contents)
 ## 4. Main operations